rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ftp/konica_ftp_traversal.md

 ## Vulnerable Application

 This module exploits a directory traversal vulnerability found in Konica Minolta FTP Utility 1.0.
-This vulnerability allows an attacker to download arbitrary files from the server by crafting a RETR command that includes file system traversal strings such as '..//'
+This vulnerability allows an attacker to download arbitrary files from the server by crafting a `RETR` command that includes file system traversal strings such as `..//`.

 Link to Konica Minolta FTP Utility 1.00 software download [Exploit-DB](https://www.exploit-db.com/apps/6388a2ae7dd2965225b3c8fad62f2b3b-ftpu_10.zip)